 To understand why cats twitch in their sleep, you need to know about the four stages of sleep cats experience.
 Being able to identify the different sleep stages helps you better know why your cat is twitching, even if it is nothing to be concerned by.

 A catnap is the lightest of all types of cat sleep and originated in wild cats as a natural defense mechanism.
 Cats are still very responsive while in a catnap.
 This can be demonstrated by how a cat's ears twitch and move in response to sound even when it seems to be asleep.
 Cats wake very easily out of catnaps.
-Most limb twitching and sleep sounds won't happen during a catnap, as the cat is too aware of what is happening.
+Most cat sleep sounds won't happen during a catnap, as the cat is too aware of what is happening.

 Light sleep is the next level of sleep for a cat, and they may be harder to disturb and may take a sleeping posture that is more prone or stretched out.
 Cats may twitch in a light sleep as a result of involuntary muscle spasms, but these are often few and not extreme.